 - 3 tablespoons sucanat or brown sugar

 - 1/2 cup cold butter

 - parchment paper or plastic wrap and a rolling pin for rolling out the crust (although I always use an unopened bottle of wine, as I find the weight of the bottle is perfect, and I don’t have to worry about it taking up precious drawer space)

-- Sift together the flours and salt, into the bowl of your food processor (or a mixing bowl if you are not using a food processor).
+- Sift together the flours, sugar and salt, into the bowl of your food processor (or a mixing bowl if you are not using a food processor).